 I believe that science and science education can save the world.
 Why?
 Science has already delivered a longer human life expectancy, the eradication of many diseases, and many other medical, societal, and technological benefits.
 Our current technology and communications have advanced our species into a fantastical present, rich with realities once only reserved for science fiction.
 Currently, our cosmic perspective allows us to see ourselves as tiny inhabitants of a small pale blue dot in the deep abyss of space.
 This perspective has enriched us with the knowledge that we live within a delicate envelope that requires stewardship on a global scale.
 In the 4.5-billion-year history of our planet, no other species has come to this stage of technological prowess, harnessing the ability to inadvertently cause planetary change and either the wisdom to intentionally change it for good, or the folly to let its seemingly clever inventions destroy itself.
+I am working on changing the world through science to save our future, push open new discoveries, and inspire everyone for a better tomorrow.

 Before returning to school in the summer of 2013, I worked professionally at a multitude of jobs.
 In addition to my recently acquired bachelors' degrees, I also hold an Associate of Applied Science in Music Business with a minor in Songwriting (McNally Smith College of Music, 2005).
-After completing this degree, I gained experience working in the music industry for several years as a musician and songwriter in independent rock bands, as well as a marketing professional at various major record companies.
+After completing this degree, I gained experience working in the music industry for several years as a musician and songwriter in independent rock bands, as well as a marketing and communications professional at various major record companies.
 People often ask me what working in the music industry was like.
 In response, I enjoy sharing with them this popularly attributed Hunter S. Thompson quote: "The music business is a cruel and shallow money trench, a long plastic hallway where thieves and pimps run free, and good men die like dogs.
 There's also a negative side." .
 Needless to say, although I loved (and still do) writing and performing original music, I found that I didn't like working in the music industry very much.

 After escaping the "plastic hallway", I worked in education technology as a trainer and regional education technology specialist for the number one interactive whiteboard in education, the SMART Board.
 Working with K-12 teachers as a SMART Board trainer and Education Solutions Specialist for SMART Technologies exposed me to the many problems facing the American education system, which ultimately led me to return to school at the University of Pittsburgh to pursue a new career in science.

 In the fall of 2015, under the advisement of martian petrologist, Dr. J. Brian Balta, I was awarded the NASA Pennsylvania Space Grant to support our planetary science research studying martian meteorite chemistry.
 The research resulted in me achieving a first author published abstract and poster presentation at the 47th Lunar and Planetary Science Conference in March 2016.
-The results from this planetary science research is currently being drafted into a manuscript for submission to a scientific academic journal.
+The results from this planetary science research are currently being drafted into a manuscript for submission to a scientific academic journal.

 In the spring and early summer of 2016, I also managed to find some time to gain experience working part-time at the Carnegie Science Center's Buhl Planetarium and Observatory, and Science on the Road program.
 For Science on the Road, I presented interactive science lessons to K-9 students at schools and summer science programs throughout Pennsylvania and neighboring states.
 At the Buhl Planetarium, I delivered astronomy programs and events and had the pleasure and honor to educate the public about the science and wonders of the cosmos.